Zurc/reactive-journey/counter-stream-example.md

 scan\(\)    // The **scan **operator works just like **reduce **for arrays.
 It takes a value which is exposed to a callback.
 The returned value of the callback will then become the next value exposed the next time the callback runs.

-subscribe\( next-function, error-function, complete-function \)    // to react to that event I need to subscribe to it
+subscribe\( next-function, error-function, complete-function \)    // to react to that event I need to subscribe to it.
+3 parameter functions.

+"operators like scan allows you to transform the way this data is used or looks like immensely"